Everyone’s all about sexy shoulders right now. And who can blame them? I hear delts are the new abs, after all.

 Ts – Let your arms hang straight down from your shoulders.
 Raise your arms straight out to your sides until they form a T shape in line with your body.
 Lower and repeat all Ts before moving on.

 Ls – Let your arms hang straight down from your shoulders.
 Pull your elbows up to shoulder height, with a 90-degree bend.
 Your knuckles will be facing out.
 This is the starting position.
 Without changing the position of your elbows, rotate your upper arms up and back.
 Your head will be between your forearms in this position.
 Rotate back down to the starting position and repeat.

+You can’t claim to have the best shoulder workout without including kettlebell movements.
 Although kettlebell swings are primarily a lower body workout, they have the added benefit of building nicely capped shoulders.
 Because kettlebell swings use so many different muscle groups, they’re great calorie burners.
 And if you do plenty of them at once (as you do in the 30-day challenge!), you’ll get a big blast of cardio too.

 Grab a kettlebell handle with both hands and hold it in front of your body at arm’s length.
 Keeping your chest up and shoulders back, hinge at the hips, bend your knees, and sink into your heels.
 Thrust your hips forward, straighten your legs, and swing the kettlebell up to chest height.
 Remember, it’s the power generated by your hips that causes the ‘bell to swing up, not your arms.
 Squat back down, allow the kettlebell to come down between your legs, and repeat the prescribed number of swings.

 You won’t get perfectly toned shoulders by adding a few shoulder presses once a week.
 If you want really balanced shoulders with deltoids that pop, you need to work the various shoulder muscles from all angles.